Eshanatnight/Movie-Recomendations/README.md

     Which contain the following files:-

-        * **movies_metadata.csv**: The main Movies Metadata file.
+        * movies_metadata.csv: The main Movies Metadata file.
         Contains information on 45,000 movies featured in the Full MovieLens dataset.
-Features include posters, backdrops, budget, revenue, release dates, languages, production countries and companies.
+Features include posters, backdrops, budget, revenue, release dates,
+        languages, production countries and companies.

-        * **keywords.csv**: Contains the movie plot keywords for our MovieLens movies.
+        * keywords.csv: Contains the movie plot keywords for our MovieLens movies.
 Available in the form of a stringified JSON Object.

-        * **credits.csv**: Consists of Cast and Crew Information for all our movies.
+        * credits.csv: Consists of Cast and Crew Information for all our movies.
 Available in the form of a stringified JSON Object.

-        * **links.csv**: The file that contains the TMDB and IMDB IDs of all the movies featured in the Full MovieLens dataset.
+        * links.csv: The file that contains the TMDB and IMDB IDs of all the movies featured in the Full MovieLens dataset.

-        * **links_small.csv**: Contains the TMDB and IMDB IDs of a small subset of 9,000 movies of the Full Dataset.
+        * links_small.csv: Contains the TMDB and IMDB IDs of a small subset of 9,000 movies of the Full Dataset.

-        * **ratings_small.csv**: The subset of 100,000 ratings from 700 users on 9,000 movies.
+        * ratings_small.csv: The subset of 100,000 ratings from 700 users on 9,000 movies.

 The Full Datasets can be found over: